SolidRun/meta-solidrun-arm-imx8/README.md

-OpenEmbedded/Yocto BSP layer for SolidRun's iMX8MPlus based platforms
+OpenEmbedded/Yocto BSP layer for SolidRun's iMX8M Plus & Nano based platforms
 ================================================================

-This layer provides support for SolidRun's iMX8mp based platforms for use with OpenEmbedded and Yocto Freescale's BSP layer.
+This layer provides support for SolidRun's iMX8M Plus & Nano based platforms for use with OpenEmbedded and Yocto Freescale's BSP layer.